- This

 act of making.
 The computer controlled welding of a 747 could hardly

-offer the same poetic involvement, In the thirties, Taylor made several
+the same poetic involvement, In the thirties, Taylor made several

 marvellous model planes which would have been the pride of any hobby